tal-z/TextToColor/README.md

     """Takes an HSV triplet as provided by colorsys_hsv_to_hsv360(), and converts it to match the notation used in the function for calculating distance between colors."""
 ```
-### 2. Modify a color, and keep track of changes to the color in all available formats.
+### 2. Modify a color using simple, convenient methods.
 ### 3. Show a color.
 ### 4. Invert a color.
 ### 5. Access a rich set of color values and color names (prepared by Martin Krzywinski), conveniently stored in a Pandas DataFrame.